docusign/docusign-esign-node-client/README.md

     // assign template role(s) to the envelope envDef.setTemplateRoles(templateRolesList);

-    // send the envelope by setting |status| to "sent".
-To save as a draft set to "created" envDef.setStatus("sent");
+    // send the envelope by setting |status| to 'sent'.
+To save as a draft set to 'created' envDef.setStatus('sent');

     // use the |accountId| we retrieved through the Login API to create the Envelope var loginAccount = new docusign.LoginAccount();